 Get to the point!
-Write within selection criteria word limits
+Write within government selection criteria word limits

 That’s it!
 You’re cut off.
 You’ve used up your word limit!